 In recipes where many egg whites are called for, refrigerated liquid egg white is the best alternative to using whole eggs, since there are no yolks to waste or use.

 I hope you'll find the information about eggs and salmonella helpful, especially when old fashioned beverage and dessert recipes call for the use of raw eggs.
 Remember: It is better to be safe!

-The following pages contain several old fashioned no-cook recipes that call for uncooked eggs and egg whites.
+The following pages contain old fashioned no-cook recipes that call for uncooked eggs and egg whites.